PRDeving/MakeItBurn/README.md

 # MakeItBurn
 A simple load tester to burn your CPU/RAM down

-TO COMPILE
+TO COMPILE:
 This software has been developed in c++ std11 and pthread library, so you have 2 options:

-1- Use the Makefile
+1- Use the Makefile:
     type "make" in the proyects folder and enjoy

-2- Compile it youself
+2- Compile it youself:
     g++ -Wall -pthread -std=c++11 -o makeitburn makeitburn.cpp

 THE BINARY INCLUDED IS ONLY FOR ME TO TEST, IT PROBABLY WONT WORK IN OTHER MACHINES, YOU HAVE TO RECOMPILE IT.